 If you might consider being a Subtenant, it’s critical to look deeper than the discounted rental rates and the free office furniture.
-Watch out for thirteen dangerous potholes that could really wreck your Sublease opportunity.
+Watch out for fourteen dangerous potholes that could wreck your Sublease opportunity.

-The devil is still in the details when you’re subleasing workspace.
-A savvy Subtenant (or Assignee) should look carefully under the hood at Sublease situations.
+The devil is in the details when you’re trying to sublease new workspace.
+A savvy Subtenant (or Assignee) should carefully watch the road ahead in Sublease situations.

 As a 100% Tenant Representative, without conflicts of interest, I will identify fouirteen (14) risks that you and your real estate attorney should carefully evaluate and mitigate before your organization signs an agreement to occupy someone else’s used workspace.
 In this blog article, I’ll refer mostly to Subleases but you should assume that the same advice pretty much applies to Lease Assignments in the US.

 Risk #1 – Determine the Sublandlord’s Financial Stability

 The first critical step for a Subtenant is to perform proper due diligence on the Sublandlord.
 Make a concerted effort to determine the Sublandlord’s financial stability and staying power.
 Absent those, a Sublease Agreement might not be worth the paper on which it’s printed.

 If the Sublandlord is a privately held entity, it may even be necessary for the Subtenant to request and review the Sublandlord’s financial statements.
 As a potential Subtenant, you also need to be prepared to present your own entity’s financial statements to both the Sublandlord and Master Landlord early in the process, the sooner the better.